Why Are Gas Prices Up? These Frenemies Get Some Of The Blame

 The surprising success of the deal could potentially reshape energy markets for years, O'Sullivan said.

-"We had the Crown Prince of Saudi Arabia — Mohammed bin Salman — visiting the United States a couple of weeks ago.
+"We had the crown prince of Saudi Arabia — Mohammed bin Salman — visiting the United States a couple of weeks ago.
 And he made a comment that Moscow and Riyadh were talking about a long-term relationship revolving around oil that would be 10 to 20 years," she said.

 The Russia-Saudi Arabia alliance isn't the only factor driving up the price of oil.
 It coincides with rising demand and the return of solid global economic growth.
 Factories are operating at higher capacity; more people are working, commuting and traveling for vacations.
 China's thirst for oil soared in 2017.
 And Americans, accustomed to years of cheap gasoline, have been opting for trucks and SUVs instead of economy cars.
 All this begins to shrink the excess supply of oil.